thdaemon/ueld/README.md

 - [ ] Port ueld to other Unix systems.
 (Platform related code is placed in the os/ subdirectory.
 The init program itself determines that the characteristics of the different platforms have to make a lot of differences in the code.)

-- [x] Ueld currently does not support escaped characters and quotation marks in ueld.conf and respawn.list.
+- [x] Support escaped characters and quotation marks in ueld.conf and respawn.list.

 - [ ] Desktop environment support.
 That need use dbus service to get messages (such as poweroff) and run ueldctl.
 Do not add the support into ueld daemon process.

+- [x] Hash table for respwan process.

 - [ ] Ueld subreaper for user (like `upstart --user` or `systemd --user`), for Linux 3.4+.